msioen/msioen.github.io/aboutme.md

 show-avatar: true
 ---

 Hi!
 I'm Michiel Sioen.
-I'm a tech enthusiast, developer, geek and currently the Competence center lead for .NET at [ACA Group](https://www.acagroup.be/).
+I'm a tech enthusiast, developer, geek and currently the Competence Center lead for .NET at [ACA Group](https://www.acagroup.be/).

 In previous lives I was CTO at Flow Pilots and an interactive C# developer at the University of Central Lancashire.